 Baby knowledge must equip mind for modern world.
 Active to image to symbolic systems.

 Ways of conceiving knowledge take generation to sink in.
-People say, we’ve always done it your way, both before and after!
+People say, we’ve always done it our way, both before and after!

 This final class summed up a semester that reviewed anthropology and psychology for the ontogeny and phylogeny of thinking.
 Pedomorphism and upright gait went with larger cranial size, longer maturation, and “learning to learn mechanism.”
 The Senegal experiments showed that children can be taught to move from a realist epistemology to abstract thinking.
 From the future looking back, however, it was the dawning appreciation of telling stories that would become narrative psychology two decades later.
 As he lectured above, “4.
 Skills learned go from play, to showing how to do, to telling out of context.”
 Another hint of the future was “Metaphoric tale, myths... widespread in primitive culture (and our?).”
-Creativity Training experiments by Richard S. Crutchfield and Martin V. Covington (1965) had tested practical methods for inducing creativity, based on programmed instruction and comparing an experimental group of fifth and sixth graders with a control group.
-They included a “passive control condition” in which they listened to a story and a “rules only condition” in which they child received didactic training (Stein, 1974, pp. 188-189).
+Creativity Training experiments by Martin V. Covington & Richard S. Crutchfield (1966) had tested practical methods for inducing creativity, based on programmed instruction and comparing an experimental group of fifth and sixth graders with a control group.
+They included a “passive control condition” in which they listened to a story and a “rules only condition” in which the child received didactic training (Stein, 1974, pp. 188-189).
 The finding: instructed students show marked superiority in problem solving ability.
-But admittedly, “whether the experimental materials interfere with, facilitate, or fail to affect the development of traditional educational skills depends upon the way the teacher uses the materials and how well he pursues his usual goals” (Crutchfield & Covington, 1965, pp. 104-105).
+But admittedly, “whether the experimental materials interfere with, facilitate, or fail to affect the development of traditional educational skills depends upon the way the teacher uses the materials and how well he pursues his usual goals” (Covington & Crutchfield, 1966, pp. 104-105).

 Bruner would publish Toward a Theory of Instruction in the following year (1966).
 My impression is that narrative cultural psychology is not yet present in Bruner's thinking in 1965.
-But the discussions of ontogeny and phylogeny, of baboon compared to children’s thought, of children’s mental development, of Piagetian experiments in Senegal, of classification vs functional thinking, do point in the direction of cultural psychology.
+But the discussions of ontogeny and phylogeny, of baboon compared to children’s thought, of children’s mental development, of Piagetian experiments in Senegal (Greenfield, 1966), of classification vs functional thinking, do point in the direction of cultural psychology.

 Coda: How has Jerome Bruner been received in Cultural Psychology since 1965?